How To Create A Winter Evergreens Planter

 2. Branching Out

 Start with the tallest branches/poles in the centre of your planter.
-Your final greens arrangement should be double the height and double the width of your pot.
+We suggest that your final greens arrangement should be double the height and double the width of your pot.
 (So, if your pot is 16" tall and 12" wide, your arrangement is 32" tall and 24" wide.)
 For branches, try cornus, birch poles, alpine huck, or anything you can collect from the wild.
 You can also use faux berries or pinecones on picks in the centre.

 3. Create a Collar